Virginia Personal Injury Lawyer: Your Rights & The Path to Justice with Law Offices Of SRIS, P.C.

 How long do I have to file a personal injury lawsuit in Virginia?

-Most personal injury lawyers, including Law Offices Of SRIS, P.C., work on a contingency fee basis.
+Most Virginia personal injury lawyers work on a contingency fee basis.
 This means you don’t pay any upfront legal fees.
-The attorney’s fees are a percentage of the compensation recovered in your case, so if you don’t win, you don’t pay.
+Their fees are a percentage of the total compensation they successfully secure for you, either through settlement or trial verdict.

 The Law Offices Of SRIS, P.C. has locations in Virginia in Fairfax, Loudoun, Arlington, Shenandoah and Richmond.
 In Maryland, our location is in Rockville.
 In New York, we have a location in Buffalo.
 In New Jersey, we have a location in Tinton Falls.